 The tower stands 368.03 meters (1,207.45 feet) tall which makes it the tallest structure in Germany and the third-tallest free-standing structure in the European Union.

-It can be seen from all across the city, even its suburbs.
+It can be seen all across the city, even in its suburbs.
 It’s also one of the most popular tourist attractions in the city, welcoming about 1.2 million visitors every year

 The tower features an observation deck at a height of 203 meters (666 feet) and a revolving restaurant just above it.

 The Tour Saint-Jacques, also known as the Saint James’s Tower, is a clock tower of an old church located in the 4th arrondissement in Paris, right in the heart of the historical center of the city.